Consensys/quorum-docker-Nnodes/README.md

 ### Accessing the Geth console

+To enter Geth console, use:

+    ./cmd.sh console 1

-If you have Geth installed on the host machine you can do the following from the *Nnodes* directory to attach to Node 1's console.
+Or you have Geth installed on the host machine you can do the following from the *Nnodes* directory to attach to Node 1's console.

     geth attach qdata_1/dd/geth.ipc

-Otherwise, the following will achieve the same thing, attaching via the Geth instance in the container.
-If you do this, you'll have to copy transaction scripts used below into the *qdata_N* directories manually.

-    docker exec -it Nnodes_node_1_1 geth attach /qdata/dd/geth.ipc
+### View Geth logs

+To show Geth log:

+    ./cmd.sh log 1

+To show all Geth node logs:

+    ./cmd.sh logs

 ### Making transactions